Generalized Hamming weights of additive codes and geometric counterparts: Asymptotic results

 Instead of letting $s$ tend to infinity we can also consider $n_q(r,h,f;s)$ as a sequence in the field size $q$. \begin{lemma} For $1\le \delta\le h$ and $r\ge 2h$ we have

 \end{lemma} \begin{proof} Since each $(h+\delta-2)$-space contains at most one $(h-1)$-space from the projective system, the dimension formula implies that each $(h-\delta)$-space is contained in at most one $(h-1)$-space from the projective system.
-With this, the distance between two $(h-1)$-spaces $U,V$ is $\dim(U)+\dim(V)-2\dim(U\cap V) \geq 2h-2-2(h-\delta-1) = 2\delta$. \end{proof} The special case $\delta=h$ corresponds to partial spreads where many bounds are known, see e.g.\ \cite[Section 9]{kurz2021divisible}.
+With this, the distance between the $(h-1)$-spaces $U$ and $V$ is $\dim(U)+\dim(V)-2\dim(U\cap V) \geq 2h-2-2(h-\delta-1) = 2\delta$. \end{proof} The special case $\delta=h$ corresponds to partial spreads where many bounds are known, see e.g.\ \cite[Section 9]{kurz2021divisible}.
 For general parameters the following construction using (L)MRD codes is well known. \begin{proposition} For $1\le \delta\le h$ and $r\ge 2h$ we have

 \end{proposition} \begin{proof} Consider an LMRD code $\cM$ of $q^{(r-h)(h-\delta+1)}$ $(h-1)$-spaces in $\PG(r-1,q)$ with minimum rank distance $\delta$, i.e., the projective dimension of the intersection of two different elements of $\cM$ is at most $(h-\delta-1)$.
-Thus, each subspace of codimension $f=r-h-\delta+1$ contains at most one element from $\cM$. \end{proof} For e.g.\ $r=6$, $h=3$, and $\delta=2$ we obtain a set of $q^6$ planes in $\PG(5,q)$ such that each solid contains at most one plane (and each $4$-space contains at most $q^3$ planes).
+Thus, each subspace of codimension $f=r-h-\delta+1$ contains at most one element from $\cM$. \end{proof} As an example, for $r=6$, $h=3$, and $\delta=2$ we obtain a set of $q^6$ planes in $\PG(5,q)$ with the property each solid contains at most one plane (and each $4$-space contains at most $q^3$ planes).
 Via Lemma~\ref{lemma_connection_to_subspace_codes} we can replace the used LMRD codes by any other constant-dimension code with the same minimum subspace distance, see e.g.\ \cite{kurz2021constructions} for a survey on some constructions from the literature.
-For the mentioned parameters we remark that this construction is not the best we can do, since there is a construction known with $q^6+2q^2+q+1$ planes, see \cite{hkk2015}.
+For the aforementioned parameters we remark that this construction is not optimal, since there is a construction known with $q^6+2q^2+q+1$ planes, see \cite{hkk2015}.

 \begin{corollary} For $1\le \delta\le h$ and $r\ge 2h$ we have

 \end{corollary}